riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 ![three-view-controllers](img/three-view-controllers.png)

+Don't forget to change the colours for the launch screen too.

 ## Button Grid

 Now we can't have a tic tac toe game without a 3x3 grid, so let's add one to our middle view controller.
 This will be our Game Logic View Controller.
 Our grid will be comprised of 9 buttons, with a background image.